 - Mushrooms growing around roots

 - Rainwater pooling around the tree base

 - Leaning with cracked or buckling soil or exposed roots on the opposite side

 - Signs of illness: lack of foliage or insects like carpenter ants at the base of the tree

 - Signs of damage: exposed roots, peeling bark, deep cracks, partially detached or suspended limbs or stem tops

-It’s clear destructive weather is getting more frequent and downright expensive for Virginians.
-While you may not be able to control the next round of severe weather that comes through, you might be able to prevent damage to your home, property and your neighborhood.
-Keeping your trees healthy and taking care of the ones that are not, are a great start!
+Destructive weather is getting more frequent and downright expensive for Virginians.
+While you may not be able to control the next round of severe weather that comes through, you might prevent damage to your home, property, and neighborhood.
+Keeping your trees healthy and taking care of the ones that are not are a great start!